-10.(1) The Chief Justice may assign to the Family Family Court Judges Court, such Puisne Judges, who by reason of their special training, experience and temperament, are suitable to adjudicate in family matters.

-(2) A Puisne Judge when sitting in the Family Court shall be known as a "Family Court Judge".

-(3) A person assigned under subsection (1) may apply to the Chief Justice for reassignment to any other Court within the High Court.

-11. When sitting in the Family Court, a Judge or Judge or Master in Family Court to have Master shall, in addition to the powers conferred under Magistrate jurisdiction in all family matters exercisable by the Family Court the Supreme Court of Judicature Act, have all the powers exercisable by a Magistrate in family matters under-
+- 10. (1) The Chief Justice may assign to the Family Assignment of Court, such Puisne Judges, who by reason of their Family Court Judges special training, experience and temperament, are suitable to adjudicate in family matters. - (2) A Puisne Judge when sitting in the Family Court shall be known as a "Family Court Judge". - (3) A person assigned under subsection (1) may apply to the Chief Justice for reassignment to any other Court within the High Court. - 11.
+When sitting in the Family Court, a Judge or Judge or Master in Master shall, in addition to the powers conferred under family Court to have the Supreme Court of Judicature Act, have all the Magistrate powers exercisable by a Magistrate in family matters under- - (a) the Summary Courts Act; and including the power to-

-Assignment of

-Authority and

-(a) the Summary Courts Act; and